Thank you for sending your enquiry! One of our team members will contact you shortly.

 - General experience in public policy, program delivery, or service management for government

-- Familiarity with government processes or decision-making workflows
+- Familiarity with government processes and decision-making workflows

-- Comfort interpreting charts, reports, or key performance indicators
+- Proficiency in interpreting charts, reports, and key performance indicators

 Audience